-If an exercising Rights Holder does not indicate the number of Rights being exercised, or does not forward full payment of the aggregate Subscription Price for the number of Rights that the Rights Holder indicates are being exercised, then the Rights Holder will be deemed to have exercised the Basic Subscription Privilege with respect to the maximum number of Rights that may be exercised for the aggregate payment delivered by the Rights Holder and, to the extent that the aggregate payment delivered by a Rights Holder exceeds the product of the Subscription Price multiplied by the number of Rights evidenced by the Rights Certificates delivered by a Rights Holder (such excess being the "Subscription Excess"), the Rights Holder will be deemed to have exercised the Oversubscription Privilege to purchase, to the extent available, that number of whole Excess Shares equal to the quotient obtained by dividing the Subscription of the foregoing procedures shall be returned to the Rights Holder promptly by mail without interest or deduction.
+If an exercising Rights Holder does not indicate the number of Rights being exercised, or does not forward full payment of the aggregate Subscription Price for the number of Rights that the Rights Holder indicates are being exercised, then the Rights Holder will be deemed to have exercised the Basic Subscription Privilege with respect to the maximum number of Rights that may be exercised for the aggregate payment delivered by the Rights Holder and, to the extent that the aggregate payment delivered by a Rights Holder exceeds the product of the Subscription Price multiplied by the number of Rights evidenced by the Rights Certificates delivered by a Rights Holder (such excess being the "Subscription Excess"), the Rights Holder will be deemed to have exercised the Oversubscription Privilege to purchase, to the extent available, that number of whole Excess Shares equal to the quotient obtained by dividing the Subscription Excess by the Subscription Price.
+Any amount remaining after application of the foregoing procedures shall be returned to the Rights Holder promptly by mail without interest or deduction.